birknergard/trump-thoughts/README.md

 - Implement icons for navbar
 - Responsive design (using App.css)
-- :hover and other interactive styling (using css modules)
+- Modify/remove thought while having a filter on, so that if you edit it it stays on the previous filter (perhaps move filter for topic and tone into context and based on that run different fetches?)

 - Create more entries
 - general styling (using tailwind)

-- Modify thought while having a filter on, so that if you edit it it stays on the previous filter (perhaps move filter for topic and tone into context and based on that run different fetches?)

 IF I HAVE TIME(Unlikely):
+- :hover and other interactive styling (using css modules)
 - query filter for statement, where text is highlighted on result
+- store incomplete created thought in localstorage when navigating out

 ## Completed tasks
 ### Pre exam